 She considers herself blessed with good people who inspired her and holy people who encouraged her, she said.

 “I’ve been serious about having spiritual direction in my life.
 I’ve always taken time for prayer,” she said.
 “When teaching at Immaculate, on Sunday afternoons I would spend so much time in the church, it was a place of intimacy for me.
 I’ve always been drawn to intimacy with God.”

 Another special ministry for her was the seven years (1993-2000) she spent as pastoral associate at Holy Spirit Parish in Jamestown, Ky.

 “It was a very ecumenical place.
 I came to share with other faiths,” she said.
 “There was a Hardee’s across the street.
 I met the Lutheran pastor and a Nazarene minister there for breakfast and Bible study.
 On Wednesday afternoons I met with Methodist women to share faith.”

 Sister Marietta’s career in ministry includes multiple terms in elected community leadership, serving as director of postulants and co-director of Ursuline Partnerships, in which she offered formation to Ursuline Associates and alumnae of Mount Saint Joseph Academy.
-She is a certified spiritual director and a founding team member of the Spiritual Direction Training Program at the Mount Saint Joseph Conference and Retreat Center, which will graduate its fifth class in July.
+She is a certified spiritual director and was a founding team member of the Spiritual Direction Training Program at the Mount Saint Joseph Conference and Retreat Center.

 If someone asked her today about joining the Ursuline Sisters, Sister Marietta would offer this advice: “Pray carefully and discern it carefully with a spiritual director, a trusted friend or a confessor” she said.
 “Above all, use the words of Angela, obey the promptings of the Holy Spirit heard in your heart.
 I would tell her it’s been a great life for me.”